rmhorton/statprog/week_09_advanced_graphics/SimData.md

 ### Noise

 * You can add noise to the inputs, the outcome, or both.
-The noisy data must still be amenable to analysis; generally, larger data sets are can compensate for noise.
+The noisy data must still be amenable to analysis; larger data sets may sometimes be used to compensate for noise.
-* All random noise should be from the random normal distribution, and should be additive.
+* Random noise should be from the random normal distribution, and should be additive.
+(More technically, after the model is fitted the residuals should be normally distributed.)

 ### Categorization level